Risingson/eveeyedocs/docs/sharing/signatures.md

 Since there is no eve-api for signatures they can only be pasted to browser versions of eveeye.
 On mobile apps however you can see signatures shared by pilots within your group.

 ## Pasting
-You can copy and paste signatures from the EVE client using Ctrl+C an paste them on the active browser window of Eveeye using Ctrl+V.
+You can copy and paste signatures from the EVE client using Ctrl+C an paste them on the active browser window of Eveeye.
+Using Ctrl+V will ADD signatures to the system.
+Using Shift+Ctrl+V will OVERWRITE all sigs with the pasted ones.

 Always paste all sigs from ingame since sigs in eveeye that are not in the pasted data will get deleted.